discopop-project/discopop/docs/Pattern_Detection/DiscoPoP_Explorer.md

 ---

 # DiscoPoP Explorer
-The DiscoPoP profiler is accompanied by a Python framework, specifically designed to analyze the profiler output files, generate a CU graph, detect potential parallel patterns, and suggest OpenMP parallelizations.
+The DiscoPoP Profiler is accompanied by a Python framework, specifically designed to analyze the profiler output files, generate a CU graph, detect potential parallel patterns, and suggest OpenMP parallelizations.
 Currently, the following five patterns can be detected:
 * [Reduction](Patterns/Reduction.md)
 * [Do-All](Patterns/Do-All.md)